Digital Nomad Life in Taiwan

 What residency documents or visas did I need if I will be in Taiwan for a while?

 "If you plan to stay in Taiwan for an extended period of time, you will need to apply for a residence visa.
 Depending on the purpose of your stay, you may need to apply for a Resident Visa, a Work Permit, or a Student Visa.
-You will also need to provide supporting documents such as a valid passport, proof of financial resources, and a health certificate," said one expat in Taiwan.
+You will also need to provide supporting documents such as a valid passport, proof of financial resources, and a health certificate," explained one person living in Taiwan.

 Get Quote